EPIC COUNSELING, PLLC

 Do go to your local emergency room or use 911.

-Due to scheduling, counselors are often in session and get voicemails/texts later in the day or the next scheduled workday.
-All messages will be answered within 24-48 hours.
+Due to scheduling, therapists are often in session and get voicemails/texts later in the day or the next scheduled workday.

 • Home